-CLAi's principal, Chris Layhe, has been shooting 35mm film and the highest quality broadcast video for over 25 years.
-In an ever changing technical landscape it is this sort of expertise and experience that allow our clients to sleep before a shoot day.
+As CLAi's principal, I have been shooting 35mm film and the highest quality broadcast video for over 25 years.
+In an ever changing technical landscape it is this sort of expertise and experience that allow our clients to sleep soundly before a shoot day.

 Production is where we put together the raw ingredients that will create the final program.
 We do this on complete projects that we produce for end clients, and as a service that we provide for other production companies.
 Usually these are:

 - Film and Video Shooting (usually the biggest by far)

 Camerawork (or Videography, Cinematography and the Director of Photography role), along with Editing and Color Grading, is where I’m a little different in the way I came up the ladder.

 My film degree was taken at Harrow Film School, who had close ties with two of the major London Film Studios – Pinewood and Bray – along with the BBC.
 These institutions all follow an apprentice system of development, teaching you how to manage multiple parts of a project, and communicate clearly with others through a common understanding, while providing the opportunity to become a master of several disciplines – if you have the drive, determination and raw ability.
 In my case receiving my director (film documentary) ticket through the BBC chapel meant passing through every stage from directing both film and video, becoming a cinematographer and director of photography, as well as making the grade as an online editor.